Tonywuhk/realai.org/course/tensorflow/README.md

 TensorFlow is one of the most popular [deep learning libraries](http://realai.org/course/libraries/#deep-learning-libraries).
 It is Google’s second-generation machine learning system, specifically designed to correct the shortcomings of [DistBelief](https://research.google.com/pubs/pub40565.html), its predecessor.
 TensorFlow was [open sourced by Google](https://research.googleblog.com/2015/11/tensorflow-googles-latest-machine_9.html) on November 9, 2015.
 As is typical for open-source projects, it is [hosted](https://github.com/tensorflow/tensorflow) on [GitHub](https://github.com/), an Internet hosting service that is mostly used for code.

-Within the scope of this sequence, TensorFlow can be viewed as an extension to the popular [Python](http://realai.org/course/python/) programming language.
-Readers can access both with [Jupyter Notebook](http://realai.org/course/jupyter/).
-Along with other concepts, they are illustrated in the diagram below:
+Within the scope of this sequence, we can think of TensorFlow as an extension to the popular [Python](http://realai.org/course/python/) programming language.
+In the [next session](#setting-up-your-computer), we will set up a [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine) (VM) on [Google Cloud Platform](http://realai.org/course/google-cloud-platform/), install TensorFlow, and use [Jupyter Notebook](http://realai.org/course/jupyter/) for hands-on experiments.
+These concepts are illustrated in the diagram below:

 ![](http://realai.org/course/tensorflow/IT-101.png)

 The actual architecture map is a lot more complex.
 For example, the part of TensorFlow we use in this sequence is only its Python [API](https://en.wikipedia.org/wiki/Application_programming_interface) on the front end.
 As a deep learning library designed to be used for both research and production, TensorFlow connects all the way down to the drivers of the hardware components that form the physical [cloud](https://en.wikipedia.org/wiki/Cloud_computing), and enables distributed execution on a range of devices such as CPU, GPU and mobile.
 It has APIs available in Python, C++, Java and Go.
 As of August 2017, the Python API is the most complete and the easiest to use.

-Fortunately we don’t need to know all these details to use TensorFlow, or to experiment on [virtual machines](https://en.wikipedia.org/wiki/Virtual_machine).
-Interested readers can follow the steps below to run a simple AI agent that plays StarCraft II on a remote desktop:
+Fortunately we don’t need to know all these details to use TensorFlow, or to experiment on virtual machines.
+Interested readers can follow the steps below to run a simple AI agent that plays [StarCraft II](http://realai.org/games/#starcraft-ii) on a remote desktop:

 * [Running StarCraft II Learning Environment on Google Compute Engine](http://realai.org/course/google-cloud-platform/gce-sc2le/)